NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 The portable 8.4-inch Life Scope i (BSM-2301K)

-To insist the use of Smart Cables, the Life Scope BSM-2301K monitor has a yellow MULTI-parameter socket for three types of measurements, namely:
+To insist the use of Smart Cables, the Life Scope BSM-2301K monitor has a yellow MULTI-parameter socket flexible enough for three types of measurements, namely:

 a.
 Invasive Blood Pressure